akazukin5151/koneko/README.md

 * Fixed reloading in a gallery mode leading to user prompt
 * Browse cache now no longer accepts an invalid directory to display on
 * Fixed experimental image mode previews index errors due to it trying to download more images than possible
-* Almost fixing experimental image mode previews by saving previous cursor position and restoring it later
+* Almost fixing experimental image mode previews by saving previous cursor position and restoring it later; but still a bit unstable
 * Fixed grammar in prompt: "a image command" -> "an image command"
 * Improved stability (eg weird race conditions, files downloaded in wrong places) by not cd-ing into directories